valhuber/Logic-Bank/README.md

     check out the console log

 #### Iteration - Automatic Ordering
-Rules are _self-organizing_ - they recognize their interdependencies, and order their execution and database access (pruning, adjustments etc) accordingly.
+Rules are _self-ordering_ - they recognize their interdependencies, and order their execution and database access (pruning, adjustments etc) accordingly.
 This means: